Abiogenesis

-In biology, abiogenesis (from a- 'not' + Greek bios 'life' + genesis 'origin') or the origin of life is the natural process by which life has arisen from non-living matter, such as simple organic compounds.
+Abiogenesis, at times referred to as biopoesis, is the natural process by which life arises from non-living matter, such as simple organic compounds.
 The prevailing scientific hypothesis is that the transition from non-living to living entities on Earth was not a single event, but a process of increasing complexity involving the formation of a habitable planet, the prebiotic synthesis of organic molecules, molecular self-replication, self-assembly, autocatalysis, and the emergence of cell membranes.
-Many proposals have been made for different stages of the process.
+The transition from non-life to life has not been observed experimentally, but many proposals have been made for different stages of the process.

 The study of abiogenesis aims to determine how pre-life chemical reactions gave rise to life under conditions strikingly different from those on Earth today.
-It primarily uses tools from biology and chemistry, with more recent approaches attempting a synthesis of many sciences.
-Life functions through the specialized chemistry of carbon and water, and builds largely upon four key families of chemicals: lipids for cell membranes, carbohydrates such as sugars, amino acids for protein metabolism, and nucleic acid DNA and RNA for the mechanisms of heredity.
-Any successful theory of abiogenesis must explain the origins and interactions of these classes of molecules.
-Many approaches to abiogenesis investigate how self-replicating molecules, or their components, came into existence.
-Researchers generally think that current life descends from an RNA world, although other self-replicating molecules may have preceded RNA.
+It uses tools from biology and chemistry, attempting a synthesis of many sciences.
+Life functions through the chemistry of carbon and water, and builds on four chemical families: lipids for cell membranes, carbohydrates such as sugars, amino acids for protein metabolism, and the nucleic acids DNA and RNA for heredity.
+A theory of abiogenesis must explain the origins and interactions of these classes of molecules.